sunpy/sunpy/doc/source/code_ref/map.rst

 ----------------------------------

-Any subclass of `~sunpy.map.GenericMap` which defines a method named ``is_datasource_for`` will automatically be registered with the ``Map`` factory.
+Any subclass of `~sunpy.map.GenericMap` which defines a method named `~sunpy.map.GenericMap.is_datasource_for` will automatically be registered with the ``Map`` factory.
+The ``is_datasource_for`` method describes the form of the data and metadata for which the `~sunpy.map.GenericMap` subclass is valid.
+For example it might check the value of the ``INSTRUMENT`` key in the metadata dictionary.
-This makes it straightforward to define your own `~sunpy.map.GenericMap` subclass for a new instrument or a custom data source.
-These classes do not have to be part of SunPy for this to work, as demonstrated by the following example.
+This makes it straightforward to define your own `~sunpy.map.GenericMap` subclass for a new instrument or a custom data source like simulated data.
+These classes only have to be imported for this to work, as demonstrated by the following example.

 .. code-block:: python